 Hospital pharmacists work in a hospital pharmacy service, primarily within the public sector.
 They are experts in the field of medicines and are not only responsible for the dispensing of prescriptions but also the purchase, manufacture and quality testing of all medicines used in a hospital.
-Pharmacists work closely with medical and nursing staff to ensure that patients receive the best treatment.
-They also provide help and advice to patients in all aspects of their medicines.
+Many hospital pharmacists are qualified to prescribe in their own right.

 The role of a hospital pharmacist can extend outside the hospital with responsibility for medicines in health centres, nursing homes, hospices and general practitioners' (GP) surgeries.

 Hospital pharmacists are medicine experts and tasks may include:

 More experienced pharmacists may be involved in teaching, both within the pharmacy department and in other areas of the hospital.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.